 - How long will it take my protagonist to recover from this death and how does it change them?
 Death is a great way to start a revenge story for example, but a parent losing a child might not be able to move forward for a long time.
 How does your character mourn?
 By seeking revenge or by curling up in a dark room?

 - How does this death affect my plot?
 Are you creating too many problems by killing off a character?

 - How do they die?
 Does it suit the story/genre?
 Joffrey’s violent public death suited Games of Thrones.
 Dying in his sleep of pneumonia would not have been such a good match.

 - Should the death be a surprise?
-The Fault in Our Stars is a book about kids with cancer.
+The Fault in Our Stars by John Green is a book about kids with cancer.
 Death isn’t exactly unexpected, but Gus was the healthiest of them all.

 These are starter questions and your story will dictate what you ask, but don’t just go killing characters for the sake of it.

 Below is a list of the meanings of the deaths in Harry Potter.
 I don’t know if it’s JK-approved and if she agrees, but it is interesting to see what the death of a character can mean.

 Source for Image

 by Mia Botha

 If you enjoyed this post, you will love: